sejal2928/container-project/README.md

 ## Info Regarding This Project:

-Weather Dashboard presenting real-time weather conditions of a city, while also including the five day forecast.
+Weather Dashboard presents real-time weather conditions of a city, while also including the five-day forecast.

 When searching for a city, current and future conditions are presented.
 This includes temperature, humidity, UV index, and wind speed, if any.